Mount Vinson FAQ

 What time should I arrive and leave and where do I meet the guides?

-An Alpine staff member or representative will pick you up at the Airport in Punta Arenas Look for a large Alpine Ascents sign.
+An Alpine staff member or representative will pick you up at the Airport in Punta Arenas.
+Look for a smile and an Alpine Ascents logo.

 What if I arrive early or depart late?
 Can you arrange extra night lodging?
 Is there a single room option for this expedition?